WPManageNinja/wpsocialninja-docs/guide/social-chat/settings-social-chat-wp-social-ninja.md

 ### Show Chat Popup

-After the display option, there are more customizing features like **Show Chat Popup**.&nbsp;
+After the display option, there are more customizing features like **Show Chat Popup**.

 ![chat widget settings 10](/guide/public/images/social-chat/settings-social-chat-wp-social-ninja/chat-widget-settings-10.webp)

 _Show Chat Popup_

 In this section, if you turn on the button, the chat window will automatically pop up.
-However, to stop the pop-up option turn off the **Show Popup** button.&nbsp;
+However, to stop the pop-up option turn off the **Show Popup** button.

 #### **Chat Popup Delay**

 From here, you can delay the chat popup time.
-So, set the time from the **Chat Popup Delay** option, and your chat box will popup, once the preset time is over.&nbsp;
+So, set the time from the **Chat Popup Delay** option, and your chat box will popup, once the preset time is over.

 #### **Chat Open in Pop Window**